pierre-rouleau/pel/README.rst

 integrate their management under PEL.

-If you find PEL useful please drop me a comment, and if you'd like some new features don't hesitate to ask!
+If you find PEL useful please drop me a comment, and if you'd like some new features don't hesitate to ask.
+And if you like what you see why not give this project a star to encourage me further?

+Again any feedback is welcome.
 Thanks!

 ➣ Supports Launching Emacs from GUI and Shell
 ---------------------------------------------